espressif/esp-at/docs/ESP_AT_Commands_Set.md

     Function: to configure the data length in normal transmission mode.
 Response:

+    OK
+    >
 Send data of designated length.
 Wrap return > after the set command.
 Begin receiving serial data.
 When the requirement of data length, determined by <length>, is met, or when \0 appears in the data, the transmission starts.
 If connection cannot be established or gets disconnected during transmission,  the system returns:

     ERROR

 If data are successfully transmitted, the system returns:
     SEND OK
 Parameters: